Welcome back to this step-by-step demonstration of the layering method using colored pencils. If you missed the first step, you can read it here.

-You can see in both of these details where I layered dark brown over the indigo blue and where I allowed the indigo blue to show through.
+You can see in both of these details where I layered Dark Brown over Indigo Blue and where I allowed the Indigo Blue to show through.

 The variations in color are quite dramatic at this stage, but as I work with the color and deepen values, the variations will become more subdued and natural.
 By the time I finish the portrait, I should have deep, dark shadows that show a hint of lighter values.
 I should also have middle values with lots of variation.

 Green might seem like an odd choice for a black dog.
 In developing blacks with colored pencil, however, it’s important to remember that a good, rich black is made up of many colors.
 Take a look at the mane of a black horse or the hair of a black cat (especially a short-hair).
 Notice how the sunlight shines on black hair.
 See the rainbow of colors in the highlights?

 The same colors are in the shadows, too.
 They just aren’t as obvious.
 So when I build blacks by layering colors, I use as many of the dark colors as possible.